SchlenkR/schlenkr/README.md

 * Improve skills so that annoying problems don't arise anymore and you have time to focus on the interesting things!
 * :phone: Connect?
 Follow and contact me 👉🏼 [Twitter](https://twitter.com/schlenkr)

 > If you need to pull a carriage through the mud, and you have one cat, you cannot solve the problem.
-Having **onehundred** cats won't work either!
-You need a horse, because a horse is an "pulling carriages through the mud"-expert. 🐴
+Having hundrets of cats won't work either.
+You need a horse.

 ### Technologies